What's on the Menu

 Food and Beverages Sold at School

-The PPM-150 Guidelines are meant to be used for adults making decisions about food and beverages sold to students in the school setting.
+PPM-150 and the SNP Nutrition Guidelines are meant to be used for adults making decisions about food and beverages sold to students in the school setting.
 They should not be used to support student food and nutrition education or to comment on food brought from home.
 Deciding what to pack in a lunch is the caregivers’/parents’ or student’s responsibility, depending on age and ability.

 Follow the 4-step process to take a planned and comprehensive approach to work on this Topic.